HyperTag/documentation/src/content/sources/python.md

 ## Getting Started

 This library lets you record analytics data from your Python code.
 You can use this library in your web server controller code.
-It is high-performing in that it uses an internal queue to make 'identify' and 'track' calls non-blocking and fast.
+It is high-performing in that it uses an internal queue to make `identify` and `track` calls non-blocking and fast.
 It also batches messages and flushes asynchronously to our servers.

 Visit https://github.com/segmentio/analytics-python for full package details.